open-toolchain/hello-knative-service/README.md

-# hello-knative-service
-Knative Service demo application
+Sample application packaged as a container using Knative Service for deployment